 Previous ground magnetic surveys identified large anomalies at the Carols Hat area, which sits just south of Dunns Mountain.
 These anomalies are large with the Big K target measuring 600 by 700m and up to 700m deep.
 The 2019 gravity survey identified a large gravity anomaly associated with the Big K target, which is on the order similar in size to that at Dunns Mountain.
 Images of the magnetic and gravity anomalies are below.

-A plan map of the target, including the magnetics and gravity are illustrated below.
+A plan map of the target, including the new copper zone is illustrated below.